-The Group has elected to measure loss allowances for trade receivables using HKFRS 9 simplified approach and has calculated ECLs based on lifetime ECLs.
+The Group measured loss allowances for trade receivables and lease receivables using HKFRS 9 simplified approach and has calculated ECLs based on lifetime ECLs.
 The Group has established a provision matrix that is based on the Group's historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.

-For other debt financial assets, the ECLs are based on the 12-month ECLs.
-However, when there has been a significant increase in credit risk since origination, the allowance will be based on the lifetime ECLs.
+For other debt financial assets, the ECLs are based on the lifetime ECLs except when there has not been a significant increase in credit risk since initial recognition, in which case the allowance will be based on 12-month ECLs.